July 20, 2021

 At the same time, local stakeholders also highlight the urgent need for resource-appropriate guidelines to manage patients with invasive cancer.

-As Dr Shylasree TS from the Tate Memorial Hospital in Mumbai explains: “The lack of guidance on how best to incorporate this approach into the cancer care continuum of a particular city and/or country is an issue.
+As Dr Shylasree TS from the Tata Memorial Hospital in Mumbai explains: “The lack of guidance on how best to incorporate this approach into the cancer care continuum of a particular city and/or country is an issue.
 Most of the times, international guidelines cannot be implemented uniformly across populations in LMICs because of sparse resources, competing health priorities and non-existent cancer networks”.

 In response, C/Can is coordinating partners to provide tailored training on Multidisciplinary Care Management (e.g. ASCO, MCMC) and how best to implement this approach, whilst developing cancer management guidelines adapted to the local context and resource availability.